-- Full time or part time faculty member at College of Marin. - Willingness to develop OER course materials in their own courses and be an advocate for others in your department to do the same. - Three units within the grant period. - Selection of faculty be ranked based on certain course specific criteria: transferability (UC/CSU), part of an AAT or AST program, GE, traditionally large enrollment.
+- Full time or part time faculty member at College of Marin. - Willingness to develop OER course materials in their own courses and be an advocate for others in your department to do the same. - Six units over any two semesters within the grant period. - Selection of faculty be ranked based on certain course specific criteria: transferability (UC/CSU), part of an AAT or AST program, GE, traditionally large enrollment.